stephancill/lazy-indexer/README.md

 This is an indexer that listens for messages from a [Farcaster Hub](https://docs.farcaster.xyz/learn/architecture/hubs) and inserts relevant data into a postgres database.

+The most performant way to run this is to co-locate everything (hub, node app, postgres, redis) on the same machine.
+I recommend [Latitude](https://www.latitude.sh/r/673C7DB2) (referral code for $200 of free credits).

 ## How to run

 Clone this repo